Federalism in the United Kingdom: Keir Starmer and Gordon Brown

-Keir Starmer, leader of the UK Labour party, also agreed in January 2022 to "quickly" reform the UK if Labour formed the next national government.
+Keir Starmer stated in January 2022 that a Labour government would pursue rapid constitutional reform, including further devolution of power.
 He also promised a "radical devolution of power" which would include a written constitution.
 More specific details in Starmer's radical devolvement or federalisation plans were said to be lacking.
 Starmer also tasked Gordon Brown with heading a "Constitution Commission" for prospective reform of the UK, a commission which would become active under a Labour government.
 Brown has suggested federalism as a viable option following Brexit and, according to Adam Tomkins, supported "a reformed Britain, a new federal settlement, and further powers for a supercharged Holyrood".
 Brown proposed: